-CLAREMONT - Dining facilities are available in the Falcon Room.
+CLAREMONT - Dining facilities are available in the Falcon Room during the fall and spring semesters.
 Students may bring their own food or purchase it from the contracted food service provider.
 Microwave ovens and vending machines are also available to students, faculty and staff.